miniature-tiger/block.ops/README.md

 * Test succesful setup of blockDates list => $ node blockOps checkBlockDates

 ### Block.Ops functions

+##### Processing

 Once the blocknumber index has been created the following commands can be used for Block.Ops functionality:
 $ node blockOps ...

-* filloperations < date > < date or number of blocks >
+* filloperations < date or block number > < date or number of blocks >

-  e.g. $ node blockOps filloperations "2018-09-03" 10
+  e.g. $ node blockOps filloperations "2018-09-03" 10   --->   processes the first 10 blocks of 3rd September
+  e.g. $ node blockOps filloperations 20000000 10   --->   processes 10 blocks starting with block number 20million

-Runs through loop of blocks (starting from first block of first date parameter) to analyse operations and add to MongoDB
+Runs through loop of blocks (starting from first block of first date parameter) to analyse operations and add the data to MongoDB.

-* reportblocks < date > < date or number of blocks >
+* reportblocks < date or block number > < date or number of blocks >

-  e.g. $ node blockOps reportblocks "2018-09-02" 1200
+  e.g. $ node blockOps reportblocks "2018-09-02" "2018-09-04"

-  Reports on status of blocks processed for date range
+Reports on status of blocks processed for date range.
+Blocks can have three different statuses: 'OK', error', or 'processing' (the latter means that the block failed to finish adding all the operations and complete validation).

-* reportcomments
+* remove < nameOfCollectionToRemove >

+Removes all records from a collection **(handle with care!)**.

+##### Analyses

+* reportcomments < date or block number > < date or number of blocks >

 Reports on post numbers per application (currently for all blocks processed)

-* remove < nameOfCollectionToRemove >

-  Removes all records from a collection (handle with care!)
+* findcurator < date or block number > < date or number of blocks > < user >

+Reports on ratio of vests to rshares (i.e. vote payout to vote size) and finds highest ratios (i.e. best curation reward).
+Adding a user name returns only those votes from the individual user.

 ----------------------------------------------

-## Road map:
+## Road map: (still fluid!)

+1) Complete the code for processing of blocks / operations
+2) Complete fx functionality
+3) Consider analyses to be included
+4) Add a user-friendly front-end
+5) Add charts
+6) Realtime / forward processing

 ### Short term
-* Add date range to reportcomments
+* Add date range to reportcomments - COMPLETE
-* Include chosen operations in filloperations to allow marketshare analysis to be run (needs author numbers and author, curator and benefactor payout numbers)
+* Include chosen operations in filloperations to allow marketshare analysis to be run (needs author numbers and author, curator and benefactor payout numbers) - COMPLETE
 * Consider other operations to be analysed from the list below:

   Definitely need:
-  'author_reward',
-  'curation_reward',
-  'comment_benefactor_reward',
+  'author_reward' - ADDED
+  'curation_reward' - ADDED
+  'comment_benefactor_reward' - ADDED

   Likely to include:
-  'vote',
+  'vote' - ADDED
   'custom_json',
+  'transfer',
+  'return_vesting_delegation',
+  'delegate_vesting_shares',

   For consideration:

-  'transfer',
   'claim_reward_balance',
   'transfer_to_vesting',
   'transfer_to_savings',